Narbachi Wadi: Plot

 Set in 1946 in a village in Konkan, the movie starts off with a middle aged villager, Naroba (Dilip Prabhavalkar), watering his coconut trees in his grove with his grandson(Srujan Watve).
 The landlord of the village, Rangarao Khot (Manoj Joshi) is a flirtatious man and the antagonist.
-One day he halts his palanquin and gets off to follow a woman passing by, only to discover that she is a transsexual man.
+One day he halts his palanquin and gets off to follow a woman passing by, only to discover that she is trans.
 Shocked and embarrassed, he walks to a nearby coconut grove, and becomes bedazzled by its beauty; he instructs his servant to prepare the grove for a tamasha to be held that night.
 Naroba, had been working nearby approaches the landlord and declines giving up the grove which it was given to him by his father who had received it from the landlord's father himself for saving his father's life during a hunting trip.
 In a fit of rage, the landlord threatens Naroba to kill him in order to sign the contract transferring the ownership of the grove from Naroba to him.
 That night, as the landlord's crooks try to enter his house, he is saved by a gang of armed dacoits; their leader later recognizes Naroba to be the person who nursed him when he was sick and starving.
 He swears to protect him from the landlord's actions, and warns the landlord to stay away from Naroba or face humiliation in front of the entire village.
 Horrified and abashed, the landlord staggers to his bedroom and locks himself in.
 He is found dead the next morning due to alcohol overdose.